slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

   - source: github://slimcdk/esphome-custom-components#0035ce5 # <- include '#0035ce5'
     components: ...
 ```

-Breaking changes are mainly speed changes new splitted structure for configuration options.
+*Breaking changes are mainly fixes to speed, better handling for step/dir control and new splitted structure for configuration options.*

 # TMC2209